augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 4
+Create a function (`getPersonsFullNames`) which returns a formatted `String` array.

+* The function has one argument which is an object array
+* The function argument is required, you do not have to check it but it can be an empty array
-Create a function (`getPersonsFullNames`) that has one argument which is an object array.
-Every object contains `firstName` and `lastName` keys.
-The keys always have value as `String` type.
-The function returns a formatted `String` array.
+* Every object contains `firstName` and `lastName` keys.
+You do not have to check that object keys exist and have value as `String` type.
 * In the result, firstName and lastName key values are combined together, separated by whitespace
 * If `firstName` or `lastName` have extra whitespace on the left or right text side, you have to remove it
-* You do not have to check that object keys exist and have value.
-* The function argument is required, you do not have to check it

 <details><summary>Example results</summary>